eicrud/eicrud/docs/recipes/third-party-authentication.md

 userClient.setJwt(accessToken, 60*60*24*15); // expires in 15 days
 ```
 !!! note
     The [client](../client/setup.md)->`setJwt` method stores the provided token so that it can be used with every client request.
+It has no effect if you configured your [JWT storage](../client/jwt-storage.md) to cookie.

 ## Disable regular login